miyashiro1/mangaplus-scraper/README.md

 A simple discord bot that scrapes MangaPLus site and return the link to the mangaPlus page.

 # Description
-This is my first project, i know it has a lot of bad practices i intend to rewrite the code using OOP and implement some new functions.
+This is my first project, i know it has a lot of bad practices i intend to implement new functions.
 If you have any suggestions on how to improve let me know!

 # MangaScraper Bot